BColeWebDev/Quick-Foods/README.md

 # Primary Focus

-## this application is the starting point for my web development career and the basic skills that are needed when creating a static landing page.
+## This application is the starting point for my web development career and the basic skills that are needed when creating a static landing page.

 # Tech Stack